VEZY/PlantBiophysics.jl/docs/src/extending/implement_a_model.md

 Where `[...]` represent the lines of code implementing the model (not shown here).

 The interesting bit is in the function declaration at the top.
 This is where all the magic happens.
-The first argument let Julia know that this is the method for computing the photosynthesis using the `Fvcb` model.
+The first argument let Julia know that this is the method for computing the `Fvcb` model.

 Now if we look again at what are the fields of a `ModelList`: